MustiCankan/ADA_Deneme/README.md

 ```

 🖥️ How It Works
-	•	ADA listens for incoming WhatsApp messages via the Twilio API.
+	•	Listens for incoming WhatsApp messages via the Twilio API.
 	•	The system collects structured reservation information:
 	•	Name
 	•	Date (YYYY-MM-DD)